traceloop/hub/README.md

 Hub is a next generation smart proxy for LLM applications.
 It centralizes control and tracing of all LLM calls and traces.
 It's built in Rust so it's fast and efficient.
 It's completely open-source and free to use.

-Built and maintained by Traceloop under the Apache 2.0 license.
+Built and maintained by Traceloop under a dual-license model.

 ## 🚀 Getting Started